nameless-and-blameless/TAG/reports/Jacobsens-Ladder.md

 ### Exegesis

+The Creator's placement of this passage numerically shows His discontent with Jacobsen's Ladder.
+Chapter 17 refers to her arbitrary measurement which she circulated amongst others.
+Verses 9-11 refer to the North American emergency number 9-1-1, which is interrupted when the CIA and federal government orchestrate these attacks on seated congregations.

 Revelation 17:9-11 is interpreted in this context as follows:

 - **“This calls for a mind with wisdom”**: This phrase refers to Main, who is characterized by a lack of critical thinking ability and is manipulated by Jacobsen.